 Stop 1: Spend Time In Florence To Begin Your Tuscany Road Trip

 You should make time to visit the Duomo which is the large Basilica in the center of town.
-You can’t miss it and the outside is so beautifully done.
+You can’t miss it and the outside is so beautifully done and is one of the best things to do in Florence.
 Make sure to wear modest clothing if you want to go inside.
 Finally, spend time walking the Florentine bridges such as Ponte Vecchio and relaxing with some gelato as you watch the sunset.
 You can spend anywhere from 1-3 days exploring Florence at either the beginning or end of your Tuscany road trip itinerary.